oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 Bitwarden

 Usage scenarios
-- Sharing login information with trusted contacts
+- Sharing login information with trusted contacts with Bitwarden Send
 - Automatically auto-filling a passwords and card information into a website
 - Configuring 2FA for the password manager to protect your account